 Recruitment and Women In Business with Ellie Doyle

 Business has slowed down.
-But that doesn’t mean that you can’t use this time to discuss what the future of your industry will look like post-Covid.
+But that doesn’t mean that you can’t use this time to discuss what the future of your industry will look like post-pandemic.
 In an instalment of the Business Leader series, we were lucky to sit down with Ellie Doyle, Founder and Board Director at the Talent Hub.
 The TalentHub is an award-winning recruitment agency based in Dublin, specialising in recruiting experienced professionals in the digital space.

 This interview strikes a fine balance between discussing business before lockdown and what it will look like after.
-Across the course of the piece, Ciaran Connolly sits down with the recruitment expert to talk about recruitment, women in business and how her business will change and evolve after the Covid-19 pandemic, considering her valuable experience as an advisor for IrelandTogether along the way.
+Across the course of the piece, Ciaran Connolly sits down with the recruitment expert to talk about recruitment, women in business and how her business will change and evolve after the pandemic pandemic, considering her valuable experience as an advisor for IrelandTogether along the way.

 Importance of Sustainable Fashion with Jennifer Rothwell

 Our interview with award-winning fashion designer Jennifer Rothwell highlights how each and every one of us can adapt our business models to offer people hope and happiness during these difficult times.
-Jennifer has used her collection of gorgeous fabrics to create face masks that offer some protection against the spread of Covid-19, without sacrificing style.
+Jennifer has used her collection of gorgeous fabrics to create face masks that offer some protection against the spread of the virus, without sacrificing style.